molumolua/RLVE/tinker-cookbook/tinker_cookbook/recipes/rlve/README.md

 These arguments are aligned with those defined [here](https://github.com/Zhiyuan-Zeng/RLVE/blob/main/slime/utils/arguments.py#L845-#L899).

-### Difference from the Implementation Using SLiME
+### Difference from the Implementation Using Slime

-In this RLVE implementation based on Tinker, we made a minor modification compared to the main implementation (used in our paper’s original experiments) to avoid altering the primary training loop.
+In this RLVE implementation based on Tinker, we made a minor modification compared to the main implementation using slime (used in our paper’s original experiments) to avoid altering the primary training loop.

 Specifically, instead of checking performance statistics and updating difficulty at the end of each training step, we integrate these operations directly within the environment implementation.
 Whenever an environment is queried to provide a reward, it simultaneously updates its internal statistics and performs the difficulty adjustment.